How to help your kids thrive in two homes after divorce

 Some simple, inexpensive age appropriate decoration and a spark of inspiration can really make the difference, especially when you first show them around.

 Add a run of fairy lights and a castle poster and say the fairies must have done it because they knew a princess was moving in, or fix a bamboo cane and flag to a bunk bed to ward off other pirates.

 Tailor things to your children and involve them where you can.
-It will help them feel involved and give them a sense of belonging and responsibility.
-A choice between a few sets of bedding that you can afford and you think they will like can help, without breaking the bank.
+It will help them feel important and give them a sense of belonging and responsibility.

 Minimise packing requirements.

 Age and activities will have a significant bearing on this, but as far as possible try to avoid having the kids pack a bag each time they “visit”.